Peroneus brevis tear

 - low-lying peroneus brevis muscle belly or variant peroneus quartus muscle

-As the brevis tear develops, the longus tendon moves forward into the space which further antagonises the injury and prevents healing.
+As the brevis tear develops, the longus tendon moves anteriorly, which further antagonises the injury and prevents healing.

 One surgical review stated 40% of those undergoing brevis repair had longus tears at surgery, which are likely secondary to degenerative change following migration 2.